 How is funding distributed?

-Students are paid $1500 as semi-monthly salary (twice each month) from 5/16 through 8/15 (the first check paying on 5/31 and the final check on 9/1.
+Students are paid in equal semi-monthly salary (twice each month) from 5/16 through 8/15 (the first check paying on 5/31 and the final check on 8/15.
 Direct deposit is strongly encouraged for timely receipt of funds.

 What can the funding be used for?